cdli-gh/annodoc/index.md

 As labels for dependencies, we use the case labels employed in morphological annotation, with the exception of locatives (all represented as LOC) and datives (all represented as DAT).
 Note that locatives include both spatial and temporal relationships.

 Where case marking is postulated in the morphology annotation, we follow that analysis, regardless of whether the morpheme is realized in the surface string.
 In particular, this includes the annotation of administrative texts, where case marking is systematically lacking.

+#### Core arguments: ERG vs. ABS vs. nsubj vs. obj

+In CDLI annotation, do not try to map to `nsubj` or `obj` but follow the morphological analysis and annotate for case (i.e. `ABS` and `ERG`).
+Mappings (https://docs.google.com/document/d/1rTnDPM6CnLu-2msZ_Seh1umnu9xYb0Tel-Y31VpjnP8/edit)

+	nsubj	ERG;ABS
+	nsubj:passive	ABS
+	obj	ABS

+For the sake of UD conversion, disambiguation of `ABS` labels is not decided yet.
+As a first approximation, we could just map `ABS` to `obj` and `ERG` to `nsubj` (as a design decision, subject to subsequent adjustment) as there does not seem to be a reliable way to detect transitives.

+TODO: check behaviour of pre-annotator and annotation projection

+TODO: check treatment of ERG and ABS in other ergative UD languages

+Note that absolutives in vocative use are annotates as `vocative` (not `ABS`) in both CDLI and UD

+#### Datives

+In morphology, labels are `DAT-H` and `DAT-NH`.
+Suggestion: Simplify as `DAT` (to better align with annotation projection)

+> Taglist originally said to map `DAT-H` to `iobj`, only.

+Terminative-locatives (if annotated as such) in dative function are treated as oblique arguments, not as datives.

+#### Oblique arguments: LOC, TERM, ABL

+In CDLI annotation, use morphological case as labels.
+In UD export, map to `obl`.
+For better alignment with annotation projection, use `LOC` in place of `L1`, `L2-NH` and `L3-NH`, etc.

+TODO: Check treatment in pre-annotation.

+#### Adominal dependents: GEN, EQU

+In CDLI, annotated according to morphological case.
+In UD export as `nmod`.
+If no morphological case is annotated, use `nmod` for pre-modifying nominals, `appos` for post-modifying nominals.

+	N; GEN；N.3-SG-POSS (Its weight, size……..)
+	N-N.3-SG-POSS

+> Taglist doesn't make the difference between `appos` and `nmod` explicit.
+TODO: confirm treatment in pre-annotation and in annotation projection.

+#### "Functional obliques"

+Agents in a transaction without morphological marks for their grammatical structure.

+	PN.GEN/ N.GEN (giri/ kiszib of a person or occupation) giri PN occupation N
+	kiszib PN = obl to verb

+In UD export, annotated as `obl`.
+CDLI labels should be human-readable English short-hands, guided by common translations, e.g., `via` for *giri3*.
+TODO: Check annotation projection and current treatment in pre-annotation.

 #### Case of headless phrases